The world is growing up.

 Childish things are to be put away when we become adults.

-Campbell saw that the world over had lost those cultural traditions which told the child previously that now you are no longer a child, now you are an adult.
+Campbell observed that the world over had lost those cultural traditions that previously told children, 'Now you are no longer a child, now you are an adult.'

 Our modern society…

-Previously in the West, this time of transition from childhood to adulthood was called the age of responsibility.
+Previously, in the West, this time of transition from childhood to adulthood was called the age of responsibility.

 When a person reached the age of eight or thereabouts, the child was recognized by the adults in the community as being able to understand the difference between right and wrong.

-Being aware of that difference meant they could be held responsible for their actions not only for themselves but for the community.
+Being aware of that difference meant they could be held responsible for their actions, not only for themselves but for the community.

 They realized Joe was old enough to trust that he could take the cows down to the river for a drink and not leave them there to go off and play.